Become a subscriber and receive my “Mealtime Magic – Biblically Based Conversation Cards” FREE!

 Oh Julie, this was absolutely amazing!
 Just this morning I was laying in bed and telling my husband that I felt like I was failing as a mommy, that I wasn’t doing anything right.
 And then 2 hours later I opened my email to your words and almost began to cry.
 Thank you for sharing and reminding me that my messy life is still beautiful and perfect.

-to Grace" aria-label='reply to this comment to Grace'>reply to this comment
+to Grace" aria-label="reply to this comment to Grace">reply to this comment

 10. Megan Oliver